tngreene/XPlane2Blender-docs/v3.4/settings_reference/34_scene_settings.md

 ## Basic Settings
 ### Export Objs Button
-Pressing this button will export the .blend file and save the exported .obj files relative to it. **There is no differnce between this export and the one in File->Export->X-Plane Object (.obj)**.
+This button will export the .blend file and save the exported .obj files relative to it. **The only difference between using this button and using the File->Export->X-Plane Object (.obj) menu option is that the menu option gives you an export dialog box to choose your export destination.
+Exported Objs will be the same using either method.**

 ### X-Plane Version
 **Latest released version of X-Plane by default.** A drop down menu with versions of X-Plane to target.
 The behavior of the plugin, and contents of exported OBJs may changed based on it.
 In addition, certain parts of the UI may only be shown under certain versions.
 For instance, "Blend Glass" will only appear as a Blend option when the X-Plane Version is set to ``11.0x`` or higher.